-This applies to any business and health coaching is no exception.
+This applies to any business and your health coaching services are no exception.

 Identify your Offering and be able to Concisely Articulate it for Market Research

-In a recent post I mentioned the critical first step is to identify what you are offering, but it’s also important that you are able to boil it down to several concise points that you can articulate to others. i.e...
+In a recent post I mentioned the critical first step is to identify what services will go into your offering, but it’s also important that you are able to boil it down to several concise points that you can articulate to others. i.e...

 This is the problem I will solve by providing these services at this cost.

-Before we launched Nudge Coach I had to try and concisely summarize our company’s purpose so that I could begin getting the necessary feedback from industry pros.
+Before we could launch our health coaching software I had to try and concisely summarize our company’s purpose so that I could begin getting the necessary feedback from industry pros.
 I need to know whether this was a valid concept and if people would even want to pay for it.

 It now seems like a pretty simple concept, but it took countless conversations to hone in on what exactly we were going to build and offer our customers.